RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Methodology

 \subsection{Training and Inference}

 We train the retriever model using proximal policy optimization (PPO) \cite{ppo} with generalized advantage estimation (GAE) \cite{gae} as our advantage function.
-We additionally use a reward discount of $\gamma=1$ since all episodes have fixed length and the reward is assigned only at the final time step.
+We use a reward discount of $\gamma=1$ since all episodes have fixed length and the reward is assigned only at the final time step.
 We train the value function estimator using mean squared error (MSE) with $R_T$ as the target at each time step and weigh the value function loss with a hyperparameter $c_{\text{VF}}$.
-We also encourage exploration by adding the negative entropy of the policy at each time step to the loss \cite{entropy}, where we additionally weigh the entropy by a hyperparameter $c_{\text{E}}$ and normalize by $\frac{1}{\log(|\mathcal{C}|)}$ to account for training with different corpus sizes.
+We also encourage exploration by adding the negative entropy of the policy at each time step to the loss \cite{entropy}, where we additionally weigh the entropy by a hyperparameter $c_{\text{E}}$ and normalize by a factor of $\frac{1}{\log(|\mathcal{C}|)}$ to account for training with different corpus sizes.

-At train time, we select a batch of problems from the dataset, and then construct a sequence of examples for each problem by sequentially sampling from the policy, i.e., $e_{t+1} \sim \pi(S_t, \cdot)$.
-When $T$ examples have been selected for each problem, we prompt the LLM with the examples and the current problem statement, calculate the reward from the LLM's generations, average the PPO loss, value function loss, and entropy loss over the batch, and backpropagate through our model.
-At inference time, we greedily select examples from the policy, i.e., $e_{t+1} = \argmax_{e \in \mathcal{C}}\pi(S_t, e)$, since we find that greedy selection yields higher accuracy than sampling.
+At training time, we select a batch of problems from the dataset, encode their inputs with S-BERT, encode all examples in the corpus with S-BERT, and then construct a sequence of examples for each problem by sequentially sampling from the policy, i.e., $e_{t+1} \sim \pi(S_t, \cdot)$.
+When $T$ examples have been selected for each problem, we prompt the LLM with the examples and the current problem's input, calculate the reward from the LLM's generations, average the PPO loss, value function loss, and entropy loss over the batch, and backpropagate through our model.
+At inference time, we greedily select examples from the policy as $e_{t+1} = \argmax_{e \in \mathcal{C}}\pi(S_t, e)$, which empirically outperforms sampling in our experiments.